eclipse-theia/theia-website/src/docs/user_ai.md

 <img src="../../general-chat.png" alt="General AI Chat in the Theia IDE" style="max-width: 525px">

 Some agents produce special results, such as buttons (shown in the screenshot above) or code that can be directly inserted.
 You can augment your requests in the chat with context by using variables.
 For example, to refer to the currently selected text, use `#selectedText` in your request.
-Pressing '#' in ^the chat will show a list of available variables.
+Pressing '#' in the chat will show a list of available variables.

 You can also pass context files into the chat to further specify the scope of your request.
 To do this, drag and drop a file into the chat view, or use the auto-completion feature by typing `#file` or directly typing `#<file-name>`.
 Note that `#file:src/my-code.ts` in the user message is replaced to the workspace-relative path, alongside attaching the file to the context.
 This allows adding the file content to the context and then referring to the file in the chat input text efficiently in one go.